This post may contain affiliate links. Please read our disclosure policy for more information.

 As I worked on my bachelor’s degree in English, I read things that challenged what I thought I knew about faith.
 John Milton’s Paradise Lost was a huge one.
 I can remember sitting in class, sweating and heart pounding, realizing that if the creation story is accurate, God created Satan.
 That changed everything.
 I questioned it all.

 Through the years, I’ve also wrestled with the idea that God required a blood sacrifice for atonement, for justice.
 Yet we are called to forgive.
 I couldn’t wrap my mind around it.
 I also started questioning the idea of hell.
 As a mother, I couldn’t think of a reason that I could send my child to a place of eternal torment, no matter what offense had occurred.
 After all, eternity is a long time.
 I certainly couldn’t understand sending someone to hell for simply struggling with belief.
 I continued to search for answers.
 Some people believed that hell was a separation from God by our own choice.
-Others believed that being in the presence of a good God would be the torment.
+Others believed that not being in the presence of a good God would be the torment.

 In the end, I’ve come to the conclusion that God is love.
 Love is God.
 To quote the musical Les Miserables, “To love another person is to see the face of God.”
 Jesus calls us to love our neighbor as ourselves.
 I often screw this up, but I’ve decided to try living this way.
 Because of this choice, I’m open in matters of theology.
 I recognize that I don’t have all the answers, and I’m fascinated by people’s thoughts and beliefs on Jesus, the Church, and faith.
 Because of this searching and curiosity, I really enjoyed reading Leslie Schweitzer Miller’s Discovery.

 I received a complimentary copy of the book.